 • Their research can involve work within populations that have been exposed to air pollution, hazardous waste, pesticides, asbestos, or radiation.
 They also might investigate the unknown causes of diseases such as cancer and how environmental factors may have had a role in their development.

-Research Epidemiology
+Research epidemiology

-Medical Epidemiology
+Medical epidemiology

-• Infection Control Epidemiologists specialize in stopping the spread of infectious diseases as well as ensuring the proper procedures are in place should an outbreak occur.
+• Infection control epidemiologists specialize in stopping the spread of infectious diseases as well as ensuring the proper procedures are in place should an outbreak occur.
 They typically work in hospitals or other medical facilities, collecting data through blood samples, observation, and interviews.

-Pharmaceutical Epidemiology
+Pharmaceutical epidemiology

-• A pharmaceutical Epidemiologist studies how pharmaceuticals affect the health of a population.
+• A pharmaceutical epidemiologist studies how pharmaceuticals affect the health of a population.
 Through clinical studies and research, they look at how certain diseases spread due to social trends and other factors within the community.

-CEPH Accredited Programs
+CEPH Accredited Programs in Epidemiology

 See below for the list of MPH programs that are CEPH accredited.

-Boston University
+Boston University • Boston, MA

 Master of Public Health

-Enrollment Type: Full-Time and Part-Time
+Full-Time and Part-Time

-Length of Program: 2+ years
+2+ years

-Credits: 48
+48

 Program Management, Healthcare Management, Health Policy and Law, Health Communication and Promotion, Global Health Program Design, Monitoring and Evaluation, Epidemiology and Biostatistics, Environmental Health, Design and Conduct of Public Health Research, Community Assessment, Program Design, Implementation and Evaluation

-Admission Requirements:
+Admission Requirements

 • Undergraduate degree